-Austin Alexander is back in the Palmetto State after spending three years at Elon University serving as the pitching coach and recruiting coordinator.
+Austin Alexander has been back in the Palmetto State since 2006 after spending three years at Elon University as the pitching coach and recruiting coordinator.

 Before joining the Phoenix, Alexander served as pitching coach and recruiting coordinator at Spartanburg Methodist College for three seasons.